 - In a separate small bowl or mug, combine the espresso with the wet ingredients (applesauce, lemon juice and vanilla).
 Now, add the wet ingredients to the dry and stir until all incorporated and a sticky dough forms.
 It will seem too dry at first, but trust me, keep stirring and pressing the dough with the back of the spoon until it is thick, wet and sticky.

-- Drop by large spoonfuls, spaced about 2 inches apart, as they will spread.
+Drop by large spoonfuls, spaced about 2 inches apart, as they will spread.
 Do not spread out or flatten the dough, it should be soft and a little loose.
 Bake each pan separately on the middle rack for 10 minutes.
-Let them cool on the pan for 10 minutes and transfer to cool completely on a rack.
+They should be puffed up and firm along the edges.
+Due to oven variances, yours may need another minute or two.
+Let them cool on the pan for 10 minutes and then use a thin spatula to remove and transfer to a rack to cool completely.
+Don't try to pull them off the paper with your hands or they may stick or fall apart.
 Bake the 2nd pan while the 1st pan is cooling.

 It's imperative that you use a superfine blanched almond flour for these cookies to turn out right, otherwise the batter will be too wet and they will stick to the bottom of the paper.
 I recommend using Honeyville, Nuts.com brand or King Arthur Flour or another brand that is not gritty at all.